 Switch A — Determines whether USB compatibility mode should be used.

-UP - Normal mode - Use this if the modules are not connected to a KVM switch.
+UP - Normal mode (default) - Use this if the modules are not connected to a KVM switch.

 DOWN - Compatibility mode - Use this if either the local or remote modules are connected to a KVM switch.
 This mode ensures robust and reliable operation with KVM switches but also reduces the maximum USB data rate.